zex97/DeepSqueeze/README.md

 # DeepSqueeze

+Note: This is a fork from the MikeXydas (https://www.github.com/MikeXydas) implementation of the DeepSqueeze paper.
+Following is the README by the original author.

 In this repo I attempt to reproduce the compression utility described in *[DeepSqueeze: Deep Semantic Compression for Tabular Data](https://cs.brown.edu/people/acrotty/pubs/3318464.3389734.pdf)* by *Amir Ilkhechi, Andrew Crotty, Alex Galakatos, Yicong Mao, Grace Fan, Xiran Shi, Ugur Cetintemel* from Brown University.